nimesh474/Visualization-for-Data-Analytics/README.md

-# File size is too large: click 'View raw' to download the zip file
+# File size is too large
+### click 'View raw' in heartattack.zip to download the zip file
 ## heartattack.zip file is added
 ## zip files has 3 files as:
   ### heart_2022_with_nans.csv : It is the dataset for the data analysis.